 Yes.
 Remember that there is a limit on earnings while being on Income Assistant.

-8. What kind of career path does STEP-YA offer?
+8. What kind of career paths does STEP-YA offer?

 Retail sales/customer service, construction/trades, light duty cleaners/home or health care services are among the options.